Shajar87/Python-Projects/US Stores Sales Prediction README.md

-## Project: US Stores' Sales Prediction
+## Project: US Stores Sales Prediction
 ### About The Project
 **Tool used: Python**